swch/strivve-docs-nextjs/src/pages/guides/best-practices/index.md

 6. When the updating phase is complete, the CardSavr platform will provide an update via webhook that can be used to notify the user of the final status.

-CardSavr handles of the complexity associated with authentication and provides a process indicator but the user experience should account for the various scenarios that can happen.
+CardSavr handles all of the complexity associated with authentication and provides a process indicator but the user experience should account for the various scenarios that can happen.

 Additionally, notification of the final status can be done out of band using existing notification patterns.

 ***

-### More Credential Resources :
+### More Credential Resources:
 [Resources - Credentials](/resources/credentials)